zkirsan/Kickstarter-Analysis/README.md

 and the number of successful, cancelled, and failed.
 Second, the Outcomes Based on Goals consists of a dollar-amount range, the number of successful, failed and cancelled, the sum of total projects, and finally, their percentages.
-Using the function of 'COUNTIFS()' populated the number of successful, failed and cancelled.
-Then, with the 'SUM()' function got the number of total projects.
+Using the function of COUNTIFS() populated the number of successful, failed and cancelled.
+Then, with the SUM() function got the number of total projects.

 ### Analysis of Outcomes Based on Launch Date